-These are questions to ask yourself or other care partners or caregivers, NOT to ask the person you are observing.
-The questions can be asked informally or more systematically by family, care partners or caregivers, or health and other professionals.

-They should be asked frequently enough to accommodate changes in this person's needs, strengths, and desires.
+These are questions to ask yourself or other care partners, NOT to ask the person you are observing.
+The questions can be asked informally or more systematically by family, other care partners, or professionals.
+They should be asked frequently enough to accommodate changes in a person's needs, strengths, and desires.

-The "Cognitive Abilities and Intervention Strategies (CAIS): Environment Questions to Ask" presents these questions in more detail and in a more formal structure in two formats: a Yes/No response format and a Four Point response format with additional instructions for quantifying your observations.
+The ""Cognitive Abilities and Support Strategies (CASS) Environment Checklist" presents these questions in more detail and in a more formal structure in two formats: a Yes/No format and a six-point response format with instructions for quantifying observations.
 It also includes additional questions.